darulilmfoundation-abdullah/Class-8-/HTML/readme.md

-# Grade 8 HTML Practical Syllabus
+# Class 8 HTML Practical Syllabus

 This course is **fully hands-on**.
 Each lesson has a sample HTML file.
 Students open files in a browser and modify them to learn HTML.